bertieucbs/aws-kendra-metadata/README.md

 ```

+- You can add additional information to the Attributes field about a document that you use to filter queries or to group query responses.
+For more information, see Creating custom document attributes of Amazon Kendra's dev document.
+- The AccessControlList field enables you to filter the response from a query so that only certain users and groups have access to documents.
+For more information, see Filtering on user context of Amazon Kendra's dev document.

 ## Background

 You may have a situation where there is an existing CMS or content which you would like to export out in JSON and index it in Kendra.
 You can add metadata, additional information about a document, to documents in an Amazon S3 bucket using a metadata file.
 Each metadata file is associated with an indexed document.